 - Start a drinking habit

-- And lastly, wait for their homes to be foreclosed due to their insurance being more expensive than their mortgages
+- And lastly, wait for their homes to be foreclosed on due to their insurance being more expensive than their mortgages

 Communities Fight Back